nlpsandbox/date-annotator-example/README.md

 The Date Annotator provides a web interface that you can use to annotate clinical notes.
-The address of this interface depends on whether you run the Date Annotator using Docker (production mode) or using Python development server.
+The address of this interface depends on whether you run the Date Annotator using Docker (production mode) or the Python development server.

 - Using Docker: http://localhost